CloudCraftProjects/CloudCore/README.md

 # CloudCore

-Minecraft paper library plugin which most new plugins of CloudCraft depend on.
+Minecraft paper/velocity library plugin which most new plugins of CloudCraft depend on.

 ## Content

-- Configurate yaml based configuration loaded (+ some default serializers)
+- Configurate based configuration loading with some default serializers
+- Simple adventure translation loader

+Bukkit specific:

 - Block bounding box (with a defined world)
-- Simple adventure translation loader
 - EntityPosition, extends Paper's new (experimental) Position API with yaw and pitch

 ## Download